AndreaFan123/glance/README.md

 2. Single chatroom
 3. Mention functionality and notification.
 4. Fix text editor for saving and restoring content automatically without clicking.

+## Update V1.1

+- Compiled pages into one file (`index.js`).
+- Added member and todo component (Work in Progress).
+- Hiding API key by using .env